rabbitmq/rabbitmq-website/site/backup.md

 ### Restoring messages

 Messages are restored on a node startup.
-To restore messages data you should restore the definitions first, without queues and vhosts data, messages will be lost.
+For messages to be restored, the broker should have all the defenitions, otherwise message data will not be loaded and can be deleted.

-You should fist import the definitions using the management UI or restore them manually from the mnesia directory backup.
+If you want to restore definitions using JSON file, you should fist import the definitions using the management UI.

-If you copying the mnesia directory manually it should start with all the definitions and messages data and there is no need to import definitions first.
+If you copying the mnesia directory manually it should start with all the definitions and messages and there is no need to import definitions first.